 The Royal Australian Mint and Perth Mint are today prolific producers of proof coins, satisfying the needs of collectors with annual proof coining programs.

 That may have some collectors believing that proofs struck in the pre-decimal era (pre-1966) were similarly readily available.

-Collectors may also believe that proofs out of this pre-decimal era were struck to sell to the public as part of a profit-making exercise, as is the prime focus of today’s mints.
+Collectors may also believe that proofs out of the pre-decimal era were struck to sell to the public as part of a profit-making exercise, as is the prime focus of today’s mints.

 An incorrect assumption on both counts.